Engine House No. 10 (Columbus, Ohio): 1897 building

 The two-story 1897 building has two bays for emergency vehicles, just barely wide enough for modern fire engines.
 It has horse stalls and a hayloft for keeping horses at the engine house, as it was built at a time when the engines were horse-drawn.
 In the station's later history, the stalls were used to house EMS equipment and the hayloft was used as an exercise room.
 The three-story hose tower was still in use in the 2000s, used to dry the engine's hoses.
 A request for electric driers was turned away, given that the station already has the hose tower.
 The building also has two fireman's poles.
 The relatively cramped building was seen as a benefit to the firefighters, bringing them closer together.
 In 2006, station members estimated that the two second-story dormitory rooms (formerly one large room) brought the firefighters together better than the new station's private bedrooms would.
 At this time, 45 firefighters worked in the station, in three shifts.

 Despite its wear, the building was well beloved by the community, referred to in the Columbus Dispatch in 2001 as "possibly [Columbus's] longest-neglected and most-beloved firehouse."

+The building is visibly similar to Engine House No. 11, which was designed and built at the same time.
+Both have two stories, use brick and stone, with a hose tower.
+The first floors were designed to house a hook and ladder truck, hose wagon, and a steamer, as well as stalls for nine horses, as it was built at a time when the engines were horse-drawn.
+The second floors were to house dormitories, the captain's rooms, bathrooms, lockers, a recreation room, and hay lofts.